Stewart's Corral

 1000

-The ACOUSTIMETER is best for finding weak signals, and analyzing what is happening in an area, because of its high quality audio speaker.
-Especially when looking for WiFi / WLAN beacons, the ACOUSTIMETER wins, with it's ability to detect beacon signals at over 1000 ft, and distant GSM towers at several miles.
+Written in 2010, the ACOUSTIMETER is best (until 2016) for finding weak signals, and analyzing what is happening in an area, because of its high quality audio speaker.
+Especially when looking for WiFi / WLAN beacons, the ACOUSTIMETER wins, with it's ability to detect beacon signals at over 1000 ft, and distant GSM towers at 10 (or more) miles.
 It is so sensitive, it can hear itself thinking.
 Thus the click click sound of it's own processor.
-Something that can only be heard in a completely quiet environment of a rural area.
+Something that can only be heard in a completely quiet environment of a very rural area.
 To review the positives: It shows current, average, and maximum at the same time, plus a couple color LED bars on a calibrated scale that is appropriate for biological effects.
 Also the value in being able to hear the signal's distinct pattern, or "sound signature", can not be dismissed lightly.
 Another little detail that is a positive, is the earphone jack, allowing you to record the sounds, or listen for weak signals in a noisy (auditory) environment.
 Battery life is excellent, recommending >2500 mAH NiMH batteries over any Alkaline ones, thus lasting 25 hours, drawing 105 mA at 3V.

 The CORNET ED-7 features an audio speaker, bringing the benefits of audio detection to a small package with miniturized circuitry.
 In urban areas, it does perform very close to the Acoustimeter, but in rural and quiet places, it is lacking the sensitivity and sound quality.
 It does have two big negatives, 1. regarding the magnetic field it generates, and 2. the battery compartment is held in place with two tiny screws.
 I don't know yet how many hours each alkaline battery will go, but trying to use rechargable 9V batteries is out of the question when it looks and feels like the screws will strip out the plastic in short order.